kong0107/domCrawler/README.md

 # domCrawler

-Traverse all nodes within the specified node.
+Traverse all nodes within the specified node in DOM tree.

+Though elements can be selected by `Element.querySelectorAll()`, this project is for those who want:
+* get text nodes, and maybe replace them by elements
+* get nodes besides elements, such as texts and comments (see [Node.nodeType](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType))
+* get elements NOT within something else

 ## Installation